myst729/Vuelog/README.md

 # build for production with minification, and update documentation as well
 npm run build

-# build for production and view the bundle analyzer report
+# build for production, and view the bundle analyzer report
 npm run report

+# build for production, but dependencies are loaded from jsDelivr CDN
+npm run lite

 # run unit tests
 npm run unit